Maps and Trails

 - Ackerman Road / Trail:

 This is a Forest Road between Cross Mountain Rd., (CRT crossing), and Ackerman gate, where it becomes a private forest trail through Ackerman’s camp and up the hillside (badly eroded and wet).
 It then turns north into town forest land (formerly dry and pleasant) to Bald Top summit.
 From Bald Top, its descending track is obvious and signposted.
-Note: This area is being actively logged in 2015 and should be avoided.

 - Beaver Trail